-Donald Trump and Richard Nixon: Enemies of the Press [Opinion]
+Donald Trump And Richard Nixon: Enemies Of The Press [Opinion]

 The job of a free press has always been to check and balance its government.
 This is the purpose of the First Amendment and its clause regarding the free press.
 This is one of the oldest of American values, and we cannot allow Mr. Trump’s attacks to muddy that.

-For all Mr. Trump’s allegations of fake news and all of his aping of Nixon, we must, as a country of citizens and a free press, vigorously resist the notion that the ‘opposition party’ should be done away with, or that the press is, in general, lying to the people.
+For all Mr. Trump’s allegations of fake news and all of his aping of Nixon, we must, as a country of citizens and a free press, vigorously resist the notion that the “opposition party” should be done away with, or that the press is, in general, lying to the people.
 We must remember Mr. Bernstein’s work to uncover Watergate, and Ida B. Wells’ and Nelly Bly’s social-crusader journalism.

 The truth becomes partisan only when the administration refuses to root its actions and policies in real-world data, information, and facts.